 Mastering PowerPoint Automation in Market Research

 The Market Research Industry is well-versed in using PowerPoint for reporting.
 Researchers are adept at managing its occasional quirks and capable of effectively accomplishing tasks.
-With over 15 years experience, our Bureau Reporting Team have been actively automating PowerPoint reports.
+With over 15 years of experience, our Bureau Reporting Team have been actively automating PowerPoint reports.
 Regardless of how complex the request, we have consistently found solutions within the PowerPoint feature set, to meet our client’s requirements.

 Below are key lessons and common queries we’ve learnt while successfully automating large, complex Google Slides projects.